 While in the Dominican for the film’s first act, the one minor league detail that I noticed is a kid wearing a Charleston RiverDogs t-shirt.
 This reminded me of a documentary I once saw called Ballplayer: Pelotero that had several shots of minor league merch being sported by people in the D.R.
 I suppose that the players bring these items back to their homeland in the off-season or once they wash out of the minors.
 The Charleston shirt was a cool little detail.

-Santos is signed by the fictional Kansas City Knights (no royalties for the Royals) and attends spring training.
+Santos is signed by the fictional Kansas City Knights (no royalties for the Royals) and attends spring training in Arizona.
 While some of his cohort go to play for the AZL Knights, Santos is sent to play for the Bridgetown Swing, a fictionalized version of the real-life Swing of the Quad Cities.
 When he reads his assignment on a wall-posting, he humorously asks where “ee-ah” is–the “ee-ah” being IA, the postal abbreviation for Iowa.

 It was a great choice to use Modern Woodmen Park (then called John O’Donnell Stadium) for this film, as it is one of the prettiest ballfields in the minors.
 The famous bridge over the Mississippi River is undoubtedly what inspired the filmmakers to change Swing of the Quad Cities to Bridgetown Swing.
 The place name change was a curious decision, however, and it reminds me of how in Major League: Back to the Minors, the Salt Lake Buzz were changed to the South Carolina Buzz.
 In this case, it seems to have been done to avoid the confusion of “Quad Cities,” but there may some trademarking issues too, since no single team in the film is presented wholemeal–despite all the fictional teams in the film using the uniforms and logos of real-life Midwest League teams.
 About those uniforms…